Skip to main content

 Lien Rights Under Finnish Law

-The exact equivalent of a lien under Finnish law remains unclear.
-In Finland, the term is often used to describe security rights arising from retention rights, explicit statutory provisions, or hypothecation/pledge.
-For this article, a lien under Finnish law refers to a statutory right entitling a creditor to a preferred claim over the value of a specific object.
-This right is protected against title changes without requiring a declaration of intent from involved parties.
-Our air law specialists will guide you through every aspect of aircraft liens and aviation law.
+The exact equivalent of a “lien” under Finnish law is not always straightforward.
+In Finland, the term is often used in practice to describe security rights arising from (i) rights of retention, (ii) explicit statutory provisions, or (iii) hypothecation/pledge-type arrangements.
+In this article, an “aircraft lien” refers to a statutory priority right that entitles a creditor to a preferred claim over the value of a specific object and remains protected against title changes without requiring any separate declaration of intent by the parties.
+If you need practical support in structuring aircraft security or assessing enforcement options, our Transport, Maritime & Logistics team advises on aviation and transport-related security rights under Finnish law.

 Distinction Between Lien and Right of Retention

-Theoretically, a lien and a right of retention differ.
-The latter allows a party to retain possession of an object as security for payment of claims related to that object.
-Similar to a lien, the right of retention remains unaffected by title changes and, under certain conditions, enables the sale of the retained property to meet the claim.
-This closely aligns with the legal effects of a lien.
+Conceptually, a lien and a right of retention differ.
+A right of retention allows a party to retain possession of an object as security for payment of claims connected to that object.
+Similar to a lien, a retention right is generally unaffected by changes in title and, under certain conditions, may enable the sale of the retained property to satisfy the secured claim.
+In practice, this often produces effects comparable to statutory lien-like priority.

 Aircraft Liens in Finland